thelastoutpostworkshop/FastDisplayPrototyping/README.md

 # Fast Display Prototyping for Adafruit GFX and TFT_eSPI
 **Streamline your development process!** This library enables rapid prototyping of graphical functions by utilizing the Arduino IDE's serial monitor to communicate via the serial port with any display supported by Adafruit GFX and TFT_eSPI libraries.
-By eliminating the need for time-consuming microcontroller uploads when testing graphical functions, developers can focus on refining their designs more efficiently.
+It eliminates the need for time-consuming microcontroller uploads when testing graphical functions, you can focus on refining your designs more efficiently.

 ### Tutorial